EU AI Act, GDPR & AI Security 2026 — Plain-English Compliance Guide for SMBs

 2. Data leakage

-What is it?
-In RAG (retrieval-augmented generation) systems, AI accesses an internal database - and accidentally returns sensitive info it shouldn’t.
+In RAG systems, AI accesses an internal database — and accidentally returns sensitive info it should not.

 • Row-level access in your vector DB (user can only search their own documents)